khadijaAbdulla/AlzheimersHealthyAging-US/README.md

 * Other Tools: Microsoft Excel

 ### Future Improvements
-1. Doing a State Level Analysis instead of a Regional Level Analysis to get deeper insights into the risk of Alzheimer's Disease on different US states.
+1. To do a State Level Analysis instead of a Regional Level Analysis to get deeper insights into the risk of Alzheimer's Disease on different US states.
-2. Looking into the risk of different indicators based on Age Group, Gender, and Race/Ethnicity.
+2. To look into the risk of different indicators based on Age Group, Gender, and Race/Ethnicity.
+3. To use Machine Learning to interpolate missing data values aiming for a more accurate interpolation.

 ### Acknowledgements